adrn/gala/paper/paper.md

 [@gaia] by students and experts alike.
 The source code for ``Gala`` has been archived to Zenodo with the linked DOI: [@zenodo]

+# Acknowledgements

+We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.

 # References